 2. Ignoring their attempts.

-The second mistake she points out is “not acknowledging their attempt or trying to correct them.”
-Tatro explains, “If your toddler is using a limited number of words, don’t worry about the articulation right now.
+The second mistake she points out is failing to acknowledge your little one’s attempts at speaking or trying to correct them, Tatro explains, “If your toddler is using a limited number of words, don’t worry about the articulation right now.
 We want to be as encouraging as possible so that they have the confidence to try.”

-So if you hear your child say a word incorrectly, don’t correct them—instead, be a good speech model.
+Instead: If you hear your child say a word incorrectly, don’t correct them—rather, be a good speech model.
 Repeat the word back to them correctly, but without the expectation that they imitate you.
 For example, if they say “Ba,” you say, “Yeah, ball!
 That’s a ball!”

 3. Thinking that they aren’t trying hard enough.